 Retargeting – During this stage, you market to people who have moved through the acquisition stage but have not resulted in a sale.
 This can include people who saw your ad but took no action or who clicked through to your website before eventually leaving.
 This stage aims to generate more sales with less marketing spend than the previous stage.

 Retention – During this stage, you use your ads to target existing customers.
 Already having data on this audience, you are able to promote highly targeted offers.

 4. Learn how to configure Facebook events and custom conversions

-The Facebook Pixel automatically tracks some important actions users take on your site but not all.
-Tracking the rest requires custom configuration.
+The Facebook Pixel automatically tracks some important actions users take on your site, but not all.
+Tracking the rest requires a custom configuration.

 Below are some of the standard pixel events that are automatically tracked:

 - Add payment info

 - Add to wishlist